Sophie Mannerheim's Shelter

 - persecution (obtrusiveness, spreading of false news, destruction of property, intimidation, stalking, stealing and misuse of information)

-With respect to children, violence is also
+In particular to the kids, violence is also to

 Violence in a relationship & family is always a crime.
 Get help in time!